rifaideen/album/README.md

 ## Description

-A group of images as memorable albums.
+Bunch of selfies as memorable albums.

 This module allows user to add albums with description and optional album cover.